lnaslund/CWA-Paper/data/README.md

 # Raw Data

 ## NRSA and NLA data
-All water chemistry data from the National Aquatic Resource Surveys were downloaded from the [EPA website](https://www.epa.gov/national-aquatic-resource-surveys/data-national-aquatic-resource-surveys) on DATE.
+All water chemistry data from the National Aquatic Resource Surveys were downloaded from the [EPA website](https://www.epa.gov/national-aquatic-resource-surveys/data-national-aquatic-resource-surveys) on April 7, 2022.

 ## Policy variables
 ### 319 grant data